The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 2. Wide Grip Seated Cable Row

 The seated row is normally done with a narrow grip.
-But if you’d like to focus on the wider back, you can use a wide grip.
+If you want to make your back wider, use a wide grip.

-Wide grip rows can make your back thicker because the majority of the work is done by the muscles in the upper back.
+Wide grip rows can strengthen your back because they mostly use the muscles in your upper back.

 To do it correctly, be sure the movement is slow and fluid – no jerking or raising yourself up to push down with your body weight.